-The Company reported a loss from operations of \$373,029 for the year ended September 30, 2014 versus a loss from operations of \$191,226 for the year ending September 30, 2013.
-The increase is mostly explained by the general increase in spending activity the Company experienced due to higher patent and research and development costs during the year compared to the prior year.
-The losses are the sum total of all general and administrative expenses, patent expenses, R&D costs, communication costs, professional fees and regulatory fees associated with managing the Company.
-The Company's net loss was \$398,507 for the year.
+The Company reported a net loss from operations of \$358,865 for the three months ended December 31, 2014 versus a net loss from operations of \$52,874 for the same period last year.
+The losses for the current quarter include the sum total of all general and administrative expenses, including communication costs, professional fees, patent expenses, and regulatory fees associated with managing the Company.